 Podiatrists located in East Brunswick, NJ, Keyport, NJ, Somerset, NJ, Perth Amboy, NJ, Bayonne, NJ, & Old Bridge, NJ

 Seemingly minor wounds on your feet and ankles can quickly become infected and ulcerated, especially if you have poor circulation or diabetes.
 If you have an injury or have a history of developing them, contact United Foot & Ankle to book a wound care evaluation.
-The expert podiatrists provide integrative wound care services in East Brunswick, Keyport, Perth Amboy, and Bayonne, New Jersey, so you have a location nearby to receive the care you need.
+The expert podiatrists provide integrative wound care services in East Brunswick, Keyport, Somerset, Perth Amboy, and Bayonne, New Jersey, so you have a location nearby to receive the care you need.
 Find out more by booking an exam online or over the phone with the location nearest you.